faithjesmain/DataScienceEcosystem/README.md

 # DataScienceEcosystem
-Using Jupyter Notebooks in IBM Data Science course
+Learned how to use Jupyter Notebooks in IBM Data Science course

+# Objectives
+Create and share Jupyter Notebook